2017-18 Course Structure

 - Implementation Strategies

 Teaching is delivered during the first two terms (October to March) and for up to two weeks in the third term (April/May) through a range of methods, including lectures, seminars, workshops, student presentations, self-directed learning and independent study.
+All students are allocated to a tutor group of 5-6 students, and will meet with either their epidemiology or statistics tutor approximately every 2 weeks for tutor-led activities.

-The taught element is followed by examinations, after which students will undertake a research placement leading to a dissertation.
+The taught element is followed by examinations, after which students undertake a research placement leading to a dissertation.

 The course is reviewed annually and is subject to minor changes in response to feedback and evaluation.